 “Hebrew National Heiress Gomez.”

 The paid advertisement goes on to accuse me of funding the Recall effort.
-I unequivocally deny that I funded the Recall in any manner and I find it to be libelous.
+I unequivocally deny that I funded the Recall in any manner, and I find it to be libelous.
 The rumor that I funded the Recall was first published on your blog, Patte.
 One could certainly assume that you are the originator of that rumor.

 To my knowledge, the costs of the Recall efforts have been borne by the volunteers of the Recall Committee.

-To the Recall Committee, all the volunteers and people who signed the petition: Thank you for being part of the governmental process and standing up for what you believe is just and right.
+To the Recall Committee, all the volunteers, and people who signed the petition: Thank you for being part of the governmental process and standing up for what you believe is just and right.

 To the media, thank you for your coverage.
 Despite some of the negative comments made by others on your sites, maybe it will bring people to Tamarac to see this beautiful and well-run city, as stated by our mayor earlier this evening.

-I have always stated that I was given an honor to serve District 2 and the marvelous City of Tamarac.
+I have always stated that I was given the honor to serve District 2 and the marvelous City of Tamarac.
 While I did not expect the pleasure to last for two and a half years as Ms. Atkins-Grad made her competency an issue in her criminal trial, I proudly served.

 To all of you who have expressed your kind words to me, I wholeheartedly thank you.

-To Ms. Atkins-Grad, the City of Tamarac will remain the excellent city it is, and will strive to excel despite your presence.
-The Commission is a terrific collegiate body and we have superb staff and employees that run our city.
+To Ms. Atkins-Grad, the City of Tamarac will remain the excellent city it is and will strive to excel despite your presence.
+The Commission is a terrific collegiate body, and we have superb staff and employees that run our city.
 Government is bigger than one person.
 While one person can be a detractor, our city will overcome your being a Commissioner.